inertia186/meeseeker/README.md

 See: https://redis.io/commands/scan

-Once you're sync has started, you can begin doing queries against redis, for example, in the `redis-cli`:
+Once your sync has started, you can begin doing queries against redis, for example, in the `redis-cli`:

 ```bash
 redis-cli --scan --pattern 'steem:*:vote'